pikvm/pikvm/docs/pico_hid.md

     Soldering skills will also come in handy.

     * *x1* 3.3V/5V bi-directional logic level shifter [like this](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/).
-    * Optional: *x2* PS/2 cable with male connector (can be salvaged from the an keyboard or mouse).
+    * *x2* PS/2 cable with male connector (can be salvaged from the an keyboard or mouse).

     Make sure that the level shifter pinout matches the scheme, and connect everything according to the [Pico pinout](https://pico.pinout.xyz).